LSSTDESC/imSim/doc/validation/diffraction.rst

 Effect: Diffraction
 ###################

-When enterying the pupil plane, photons will be diffracted by the struts of the spider.
-This leads to spikes in the image.
+When entering the pupil plane, photons will be diffracted by edges in the pupil mask, including the inner and outer edges of the primary mirror and by the struts of the spider.
+The spider in particular leads to spikes in the image.

 Contact person(s) if any:
 -------------------------